Blonde Bombshell Anna Katharina Drops Jaws In Itsy Bitsy Purple Bikini On The Beach

 Swimsuit model Anna Katharina brought some heat to Instagram on Wednesday when she uploaded a series of photos of herself rocking a tiny purple bikini.
-The skimpy swimsuit does a lot to accentuate Anna’s enviable physical attributes but the photos also show off her bubbly personality as well.
-Anna wears different expression on her face in each photo and they go from stunningly modelesque to downright goofy as the viewer swipes through the series.
+The skimpy swimsuit did a lot to accentuate Anna’s enviable physical attributes, but the photos also showed off her bubbly personality as well.
+Anna wore different expressions on her face in each photo that went from stunningly model-esque to downright goofy as the viewer swiped through the series.

 In the caption, she asked her fans to guess which of the photos represented her personality the most and the responses were mixed, to say the least.

-But it looks like that was the one that really depicted who Anna truly is as a person, based on the reply she wrote to the comment.
+But it looked like that was the one that really depicted who Anna truly is as a person, based on the reply she wrote to the comment.

 “We have very different creative tastes because that was my favorite,” she wrote.